sdras/vue-vscode-snippets/README.md

 ## Description

-These snippets were built to supercharge my workflow in the most seamless manner possible.
+These snippets were built supercharge a workflow in the most seamless manner possible.

 This repo was built particularly for real world use.
-It doesn't catalogue the API definitions, and it's not a kitchen sink approach.
-Rather, it focuses on developer ergonomics from the point of Vue of real world use.
-Included are the pieces I personally get sick of typing, have to keep looking up, or forget to consider while developing that I make more use of when they're at my fingertips.
+It doesn't catalogue the API definitions, rather, it focuses on developer ergonomics from the point of Vue of real world use.
+Included are the pieces I personally get sick of typing, and boilerplate that is helpful to stub out quickly.

-_Current version: Vue2_
+_Versions Supported: Vue 2 and Vue 3_

 ![SnippetDemo](https://s3-us-west-2.amazonaws.com/s.cdpn.io/28963/SnippetDemo.gif)